otago-polytechnic-bit-courses/ID623001-introduction-to-algorithmic-problem-solving/01-introduction-to-unity-scripting/assessment-tasks/01-adding-effects.md

 ```

 Save this script and return to the editor.
 The sound manager needs to be added to a Game Object in order to work correctly, so create a new empty **GameObject** in the root of the **hierarchy** and name it **Managers**.
 Now create another empty **GameObject**, name it **Sound Manager** and make it a child of **Managers**.

+Select **Sound Manager** and add a **Sound Manager** component to it.
+Now drag the audio clip from the sounds folder to their corresponding slots on **Sound Manager**.

+Now play the scene and shoot some sheep, and you'll hear the sound effects playing!